-Art teachers are skilled artists and art education students who wish to share their mastery by teaching others how to create similar art.
-Art teachers provide individual and classroom instruction to students from preschool to graduate school, in both private and public settings.
-Art can be any medium the artist uses to express their creativity; however, common art courses include introduction to art, art history, and application.
+Art can be any medium the artist uses to express their creativity.
+Common art courses include introduction to art, art history, and application.
 Specific art subjects include painting, drawing, sculpting, dancing, photography, music, performance, and writing.

 Individuals who aspire to become art teachers are typically talented in an artistic medium.
 The majority of art education students who become teachers do so in an academic setting.
 Each level (elementary, middle, high school, and post-secondary) require different skills and educational criteria.
 Post-secondary and adult educations also require varying levels of mastery.

 It is paramount that an art teacher knows how to teach according to developmental level and can demonstrate skilled mastery in a practical art.
 To successfully convey meaning and support art students, teachers should possess the following traits:

 Knowledgeable about pedagogy, cognition, and specific art medium

 Art Teacher Work Environment

 Art teachers can work in studios, community centers, K-12 public and private schools, and in post-secondary settings.
 While the majority provide instruction in an academic setting, art teachers can provide classes as a means of therapy or individual enrichment.
 They can own their own studios or rent space in community centers, museums, prisons, preschools/daycares, and senior centers.